MarcinPekala/ppbackend/readme.md

 ### In order to start the application you need to do the following steps:

-Got to: https://marcinpekala.github.io/ (reccomended browser: Google Chrome) or
+Go to: https://marcinpekala.github.io/ (reccomended browser: Google Chrome) or

 1. Clone or dowload repositories from: https://github.com/MarcinPekala/ppbackend.git and https://github.com/MarcinPekala/ppfrontend.git and https://github.com/MarcinPekala/ppfrontend-vaadin